AARTI f Indian, Hindi, MarathiFrom the name of a Hindu ritual in which offerings of lamps or candles are made to various gods, derived from Sanskrit

 bꜣs meaning

-"(ointment) jar".
-In Egyptian mythology Bast was a goddess of cats, fertility and the sun who was considered a protector of Lower Egypt.
-She was often depicted with the head of a lioness or a house cat.
-As her role in the Egyptian pantheon diminished, she was called
+t suffix.
+In Egyptian mythology Bastet was a goddess of cats, fertility and the sun who was considered a protector of Lower Egypt.
+In early times she was typically depicted with the head of a lioness.
+By the New Kingdom period she was more associated with domestic cats, while the similar cat goddess

-BRANDY f EnglishFrom the English word
+Brandy f EnglishFrom the English word

 brandy for the alcoholic drink.
 It is ultimately from Dutch